TEE-Secured Price Oracle

 Price Oracle Contract

-price-oracle.near is provided as an example of caching data from TEE.
-You can integrate with OutLayer directly from your own contract (see section above).
+You can also integrate with OutLayer directly from your own contract (see Direct OutLayer Integration section above).

 Contract address: price-oracle.near